 I lost all my friends because I was not allowed to see anyone, in a round about way.
 We only hung out with his friends, or family.

 Anyways, after years of emotional abuse, and becoming permanently disabled myself at 40, I divorced him.

 I am unable to work outside the home, so I didn’t have as much opportunity to meet people for friends or romantic relationships.

 After one severely failed relationship, my depression started to spiral even more so.
 It’s hard to always be alone.
 And no matter how positive you try to be, when no one wants to be in a relationship with you because they are older and do not want younger children, especially someone else’s or they want a newer model (what I call younger women) and most women my age (for friendship) are too busy with their own crap.

 So not only am I depressed, I have no one to talk to, I have lost all my friends, and I have no one in my life relationship wise, and the way I see myself and life has changed dramatically.

 I am no longer the positive, quick thinking, know what I need to do person that I use to be.
 Half the time, I cant figure out what to wear every day.
 Or what to make for dinner.

 My kids don’t talk to me, and have little or no respect for me.

 So Will, if you can write an article about taking a person from the dumps and building them up to at least feeling some semblance of happiness and confidence again, I would very much appreciate it because I honestly don’t know where to start.

 Thanks for the heartfelt message.
 Wow.
-I’m no miracle worker and this seems to be a tough situation.
-But I can try my best to help guide you towards the right path.
+I’m no miracle worker, and this seems to be a tough, complex situation.
+But I can try my best to help guide you (at least a little) towards the right path in some tiny way, shape, or form.

 - emotionally distraught.